Contents

 - All submissions must be made within two weeks of being assigned.

-- Collaborative work in pairs is compulsory.
+- Collaborative work in groups of three is compulsory.

 - Submit homework via the course’s Canvas page.